WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 ![](/InstallWindowsKleopatraValidSig.png)

 :::tip
-The output from the verify command may contain a warning that the "key is not certified with a trusted signature".
+The output from the verify command may contain `WARNING: This key is not certified with a trusted signature!`.
 You can ignore this, but if you want to fully verify your download, you need to ask people you trust to confirm that the key fingerprint belongs to zkSNACKs.
 :::